-If your little one has moved beyond her favorite infant Montessori toys , it's time to check out our picks for the toddler years.
+If your little one has moved beyond their favorite infant Montessori toys , it's time to check out our picks for the toddler years.
 We've selected toys that build fine motor skills, develop cognitive thinking, encourage pretend play, and that satisfy every toddler's “I can do it myself!" urge!

 A learning tower is the perfect tool for the curious toddler.
 There are so many uses here, but we especially love it for all things in the kitchen, whether it's cooking, baking, or even learning to meal prep or wash dishes.
 We also love that it's sturdy and adjustable to grow with your child.
 It's an investment, but one that we think is well worth the splurge!

-Perfect for pretend play, these all-natural, durable vehicles made from solid maple will be a playroom staple for years to come.
-We also love that Little Sapling plants a tree for every toy sold! 🌳
+Perfect for pretend play, this all-natural, durable (and a-dorable) fox push toy made from solid maple will be a playroom staple for years to come.

 Montessori-inspired dolls should be as lifelike as possible.
 We love that this one fits the bill while also being completely machine washable and durable enough for hours of toddler pretend play.